Close

 Prostock-studio/Shutterstock.com

-Before the first time and in all of the subsequent times skating, encourage the child to warm up: squat several times, wave their arms and rotate their torso, to jump or get on their toes several times.
-It is time to go on the ice rink after a warm-up.
-Until the toddler feels at least relatively confident when skating, they will need an adult to accompany them.
-For the very first time skating on ice, the following set of exercises for beginners can be performed to start off.
+Until the toddler feels relatively confident skating, they will need an adult to accompany them.
+For the very first time skating on the ice, the following set of exercises for beginners can be performed to start off.

 Prostock-studio/Shutterstock.com

 Squats are another way to learn how to balance on the ice.
-Invite your child to do squats on the spot with their arms spread out to the sides.
+Invite your child to do squats with their arms spread out to the sides.

-Ice skaters glide by pushing their feet off the surface one by one while shifting their body weight from side to side.
-Show the right technique to the child and have them repeat after you.
+Ice skaters glide by pushing their feet off the surface one foot and then the other foot while shifting their body weight from side to side.
+Use this technique to show the child and have them repeat after you to practice gliding.

 Braking